 Participation in any SAS plan is completely voluntary.
-The information that follows highlights coverage options, effective and expiration dates, medical benefits, exclusions, and premium rates effective for the 2018-2019 school year.
+The information that follows highlights coverage options, effective and expiration dates, medical benefits, exclusions, and premium rates effective for the 2021-2022 school year.
 This information is a summary of the master insurance policy issued to the educational institution.
 If there is a discrepancy between this information and the master policy, the master policy language will govern.
-If you are interested in purchasing an SAS plan, please contact your child's school office to receive an application/ payment form.
+If you are interested in purchasing an SAS plan, please visit SAS website at www.sas-mn.com or contact your child's school office to receive an application/payment form.